cal-poly-dxhub/francis-alameda/README.md

 -   The computer must have Docker and Docker Compose installed (tested versions: Docker 25.0.8 with Docker Compose 2.34.0)
 -   You should also have the Git CLI installed and clone permissions for this repository

-The recommended system configuration is a `t4g.large` Amazon EC2 instance running Amazon Linux 2023 (AMI: `ami-0345469b8a1ca112a`), with 100 GiB EBS gp3 storage.
-On this configuration, `deployment/docker_amazon_linux_2023.sh` installs the tested versions of Docker and Docker Compose.
+The AMI with ID `ami-0a62dc91e643b7ea3` establishes a tested deployment environment; we recommend deploying it on a `t4g.large` instance with 100 GiB gpi3 storage.
 See [this link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-instance-wizard.html) for instructions on configuring such a system.

 ### AWS account